 Although we certainly hope your students will learn many interesting things about birds over the course of the year from our Friday Bird Families posts, an equally important goal of this miniature course of study is to get your students to become comfortable with complex, structured information and the tools people use — like this bird guide — to organize and interact with that information.
 Our bird guide for these little lessons can stand as an example of the kind of detailed technical reference that your students will encounter all through high school, in higher education, and in professional life.
 When I taught college-level biology I often encountered students who struggled because they didn’t know how to use the basic reference tools right in their hands — glossaries, indexes, maps, explanatory charts, summary endpapers, tables of definitions, and the like.
 Together we can make sure that your students are fluent in the use of all these tools. 👩🏻🎓

 So here’s to a new River Houses year!
-What wonderful ornithological observations and naturalistical notes will you be making in your homeschool in the year ahead? 😊
+What wonderful ornithological observations and naturalistical notes will you be making in the homeschool year ahead? 😊